Khayoon/Syfadin/README.md

 Hi there, I am Saif 👋  I'm looking to make a career transition into CS.
 After a few programming classes in high-school, I have always stayed close to software now im in a full stack enigneering program to get me up to speed at University of Helsinki

 I'm a coder and data hoarder/enthusiast, with expertise in Javascript (Node.js, Redwood.js, Preact.js), C#, Rust, and with extensive experience coding in Typescript, Lua, Ruby, and Python.
-My area of interest lies within databases, with a focus on distributed databases, and highly-available architectures, having had experience with PostgreSQL, MySQL, MongoDB, RethinkDB, Redis, InfluxDB, OrientDB, Firebase, CockroachDB, and TiDB.
+My area of interest lies within databases, with a focus on edge computing, and software architecture, having had experience with PostgreSQL, MongoDB, SQLITE, Redis, InfluxDB, Firebase, and TiDB.

 I am open sourcing [geacron Interactive World History Atlas since 3000 BC](http://geacron.com) to make it a blazingly fast and easy to use API